 Loose baby teeth are removed to make way for the new succeeding permanent teeth.

-As your child grows and develops, their baby teeth slowly becomes loose as the succeeding permanent teeth make their way up.
+As your child grows and develops, their baby teeth slowly become loose as the succeeding permanent teeth make their way up.
 The permanent teeth will gently push the baby teeth from their roots below and erode them (resorption) until the baby teeth are loose enough, ready to fall out.

 As dentists, we love to see the baby teeth taking its natural course and falling out on its own.
 Only under special circumstances when the baby tooth is loose and hurts upon chewing, or when it is firm and blocking the growth of the permanent tooth, that we recommend the removal.
 The dentist has to weigh certain factors on what is the most beneficial method for the child.

 Myth 2: If it is not pulled out immediately, the permanent tooth will be crooked